benCoomes/git_practice/git_notes.md

   * push the tag to a remote server.
 Tags are not pushed automatically.
 * git checkout \[tag\]
   * checkout a tag.
 This puts your repository in a detached HEAD state.

+## git branch
+#### use branches to work on features or bug fixes before merging them into the main branch
+* git branch \[name\]
+  * create a new branch called 'name'
+* git checkout \[branchName\]
+  * switch to an existing branch by moving HEAD to the 'branchName' branch.
+You will not be able to switch if you have uncommitted changes in your working directory or staging area that conflict with the branch that you are switching to.
+* git checkout -b \[branchName\]
+  * create a new branch and switch to it
+* git merge \[branchName\]
+  * merge branch 'branchName' with your current branch
+* git branch -d \[branchName\]
+  * delete a branch